 In the 1990s here at Bob Enyart Live, I wrongly claimed that justice required a return to the gold standard, whereby currency was formerly backed by reserves of precious metals.
 For a few decades after 1882 in the U.S., the bearer of a $20 bill (i.e., a gold certificate) could return it to a bank and receive an amount of gold approximating that value.
 After studying and thinking about money for years, interacting with one of the world's leading consultants on monetary policy, reading economic texts such as Ludwig von Mises' Theory of Money and Credit, and reflecting on the Bible, I now affirm that while metals can be used as money, money itself is not gold or silver.
 And money is even more than simply a medium of exchange.
 Rather, money is more like a transferable IOU.
-The most accurate definition of money considered at KGOV.com is this:
+KGOV considers the most accurate definition of money to be:

 Money is the accounting of transferable incomplete transactions.